-In 1989, Roberto joined Claude Montana at GFT Group as project leader for the collection where he was trained in the traditional processes of working with textiles, dyeing, and pattern construction.
+In 1989, Roberto joined Claude Montana at GFT Group as Project Leader for the collection where he was trained in the traditional processes of working with textiles, dyeing, and pattern construction.

-From Fall 2014 to Spring 2017 Roberto has been appointed as Creative Director and Project Chief for JH 1912, owned by the Chinese group Jihua, a Chinese giant of multi-sectoral production specializing in military apparel.
+From Fall 2014 to Spring 2017, Roberto was appointed as Creative Director and Project Chief for JH 1912, owned by Jihua, a Chinese giant of multi-sectoral production specializing in military apparel.
 During this period in China, he created a new framework for mass production of high-quality products within a traditional Chinese production operation.

 Today, Roberto continues his work as a consultant with a variety of brands.
 He also develops projects through the Menichetti Atelier that are focused on alternative mobility and complementary clothing.
 Roberto is raising his son in Los Angeles, and divides his time between his studio in California and the traditional family atelier in Gubbio, Italy.